pointermess/Supercharge.js/README.md

 # Supercharge.js
+## Attention: This is the Development Branch !!!

 Supercharge.js is a lightweight, low-abstraction JavaScript frontend framework in testing stage.
 It simplifies managing the DOM in an object-oriented fashion.